webplatform/docs/concepts/programming/javascript/closures/index.md

 </div>

-The <code>init()</code> function creates a local variable called <code>name</code>, and then defines a function called <code>displayName()</code>. <code>displayName()</code> is an inner function — it is defined inside <code>init()</code>, and is only available within the body of that function. <code>displayName()</code> has no local variables of its own, but reuses the <code>name</code> variable declared in the outer function.
+The <code>init()</code> function creates a local variable called <code>name</code>, and then defines a function called <code>displayName()</code>. <code>displayName()</code> is an inner function &mdash; it is defined inside <code>init()</code>, and is only available within the body of that function. <code>displayName()</code> has no local variables of its own, but reuses the <code>name</code> variable declared in the outer function.

-This works just fine — try running the code to see what happens.
-This is an example of ''functional'' ''scoping''<nowiki>: in JavaScript, the scope of a variable is defined by its location within the source code, and nested functions have access to variables declared in their outer scope.</nowiki>
+This works just fine &mdash; try running the code to see what happens.
+This is an example of ''functional'' ''scoping'': in JavaScript, the scope of a variable is defined by its location within the source code, and nested functions have access to variables declared in their outer scope.

 Now consider the following example:

  function makeFunc() {
-   var name = "Mozilla";
+   var name = "Hello world!";
    function displayName() {
      alert(name);
    }